carloviloria/carloviloria.github.io/essays/the-right-recipe.md

     <img src="../img/potstir.png" alt="Recipe Image" style="width:150px; height:150px;">
 </div>

 With both cooking and coding, the key lies in choosing the right recipe which is the one that balances complexity with practicality, and ultimately delivers a satisfying result.
 Just as a chef needs to know when to use a recipe for a soufflé versus a recipe for a sandwich, a programmer needs to know when to use a design pattern for a singleton versus a design pattern for a factory.
+This discernment is a skill that is honed over time, through experience and continuous learning.

 ## Conclusion

 In conclusion, just as a chef needs to choose the right recipe for the dish they're preparing, a programmer needs to choose the right design pattern for the problem they're solving.
 Using the right recipe will result in a successful dish, just as using the right design pattern will result in successful code.
 So, the next time you're faced with a programming problem, make sure to choose the right recipe for the job.